ethanzhanghello/Illumio-Technical-Assessment/README.md

 ---

 ## 📝 Project Description
-Illumio Flow Log Tagger reads AWS VPC flow logs and tags each line based on a custom port/protocol lookup table.
+Illumio Flow Log Tagger reads AWS VPC flow logs and tags each line based on a port/protocol lookup table.
 It then outputs:
-- A count of tag occurrences
+- A count of each tag occurrence
-- A count of port/protocol combinations
+- A count of unique port/protocol combinations

-This allows users to quickly understand traffic patterns and tag distributions in a structured, readable way.

-> ⚠️ While the example in this repository uses files located in the `sample_data/` folder, the program works with **any compatible `.txt` and `.csv` file**.
-Simply provide the correct file paths when executing the script.
+> ⚠️ Although the example in this repository uses files located in the `sample_data/` folder, the program works with **any compatible `.txt` and `.csv` file**.
+You just have to provide the correct file paths when executing the script.

 ---